-HVAC noise reduction is an important part of environmental controls for any large company that requires commercial-sized utility plants for their businesses.
+HVAC noise mitigation is an important part of environmental controls for any large company that requires commercial-sized utility plants for their businesses.

 Constant noise like the hum of chillers, compressors or cooling towers is aggravating to listen to and potentially harmful to the people and environment closest to it.